Plant care

 Watering

-Water zz plant when the soil is completely dry, every 2-3 weeks.
-Succulents and succulent-like plants store enough water in their stems and leaves that they would rather be slightly thirsty than slightly soggy — and the most common way to kill one is by watering on a fixed weekly calendar instead of by feel.
+ZZ plant watering is mostly about restraint.
+When the soil is completely dry, every 2-3 weeks — and never on a schedule.
+The finger test (or the pot-lift test) catches the actual moisture state; a calendar assumes weather and light don't change.
 ZZ stores enough water in its rhizomes to skip a watering or two without complaint.
 Overwatering is the only common way to kill one.

 Soil and pot